libxsmm/libxsmm/documentation/libxsmm_be.md

 11. Beta: (0 or 1)
 12. Alignment override for A (1 auto, 0 unalignment)
 13. Alignment override for C (1 auto, 0 unalignment)
-14. Architecture (noarch, wsm, snb, hsw, knl, knm, skx, clx, cpx)
+14. Architecture (noarch, wsm, snb, hsw, skx, clx, cpx)
 15. Prefetch strategy, see below (only nopf for "sparse*")
 16. SP (single-precision), DP (double-recision), or I16 (only "dense*")
 17. CSC file in Matrix market format (only if 1st arg. is "sparse*").